gabebw/croniker/README.md

 Now visit http://localhost:3000.

+## Running a task

+To update all of the unsent profiles scheduled for today:

+    stack exec todays-profiles

+To update all of the profiles, regardless of when they're scheduled or whether they've been sent:

+    stack exec all-profiles

+`all-profiles` is meant to be used for local testing.

 ## Adding a new executable

 If you add a new `executable` in `croniker.cabal`, run `stack build` so that you